Overall score

 On the data, Monbulk is stronger for schools and education options and public transport access; The Patch answers with housing affordability and a quieter safety profile.
 Monbulk generally means more mid-market housing value, while The Patch leans toward more sought-after housing.

-Families and households prioritising schools may find Monbulk the better fit, while retirees are more likely to prefer The Patch.
+Households prioritising schools may find Monbulk the better fit, while retirees are more likely to prefer The Patch.